 Compare the three main types of Post Office Travel Insurance

-For people who get away two or more times a year, Annual Multi-Trip cover can be a cost-effective way of getting covered for all of your journeys without having to buy a new policy every time
+For people who get away two or more times a year, Annual Multi-Trip cover can be a cost-effective way of getting covered for all of your journeys without having to buy a new policy every time.
+The maximum duration for any trip taken during the 365-day policy period is 17 days when you have Economy or Standard cover, and 31 days if you have Premier cover.
+The limit can be extended to 31, 45 or 60 days per trip for an additional premium.

 For the intrepid explorers, Backpacker Insurance covers you for multiple destinations for as long as 18 months, and also allows you to return home 3 times for as long as 7 days at a time during your policy

-On top of these baseline policies, there are add-ons you might need to give you an added layer of protection which require an additional premium.
+On top of these baseline policies, there are options you might need to add to give you an extra layer of protection which require an additional premium.
 These are:

 This protects you for a range of winter sports and activities and is necessary for anyone visiting the slopes, as normal cover won’t protect you against injuries and similar eventualities while skiing